-While healthcare delivery remains a Member State competence, there is a role for the EU to play in sharing best practices and pooling resources, to the benefit of all European IPF patients.
-The European Reference Networks, in particular, represent an important avenue for the improvement of all areas mentioned by this Report.
+Although healthcare delivery remains a Member State competence, there is a role for the EU to play in sharing best practices and pooling resources, to the benefit of all European patients living with IPF.
+The report also builds on some of the lessons learnt during the COVID-19 pandemic to provide key recommendations towards better healthcare systems preparedness and protection of people at-risk in times of public health crisis.